Friedrich Götz

 About keyboard_arrow_down

 Dr Friedrich Götz is a personality researcher and Assistant Professor of Psychology at the University of British Columbia.
 Originally from Germany, Dr Götz bounced around the globe and obtained his PhD from the University of Cambridge in England before moving to beautiful British Columbia.
 In his research, Dr Götz pursues an interdisciplinary Big Data approach to study the causes and consequences of regional personality differences.
-His work has appeared in top journal such as Nature Human Behaviour, American Psychologist, and the Journal of Personality and Social Psychology and is frequently featured in national and international media outlets such as Scientific American, Forbes, DIE ZEIT, Neue Zürcher Zeitung and the BBC.
+His work has appeared in top journal such as Nature Human Behaviour, American Psychologist, and the Journal of Personality and Social Psychology and is frequently featured in national and international media outlets such as Scientific American, Forbes, MSNBC, DIE ZEIT, Neue Zürcher Zeitung and the BBC.

 Outside of the lab, Friedrich enjoys running, kayaking and travelling and has a soft spot for dark chocolate, foreign languages, smoky Scotch, old cinemas, German poetry and long walks.